DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ## Want to learn more?

 Techniques for uploading loom and h5ad files into common analysis software are described in the [Working with Release Files guide] (data.humancellatlas.org/releases/2020-mar/working-with-release-files).
-You can get hands-on experience with these methods by following the [Replicating the Release Analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis).
-You can also find more details about each individual dataset by visiting the [March 2020 Release page](data.humancellatlas.org/explore/releases/2020-mar).
+You can also get hands-on experience with these methods by following the [Replicating the Release Analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis).
+For additional details about each individual dataset, visit the [March 2020 Release page](data.humancellatlas.org/explore/releases/2020-mar).